-The Pig Commandments and Watch on-line: Food for Body and Soul (29 min.)
+The Meaning of Food: "Food & Culture"

-and Midterm Preparations
+The Pig Commandments

-Competetitive Eating
+Watch on-line: Food for Body and Soul (29 min.)

-is a Major League Sport . . .
+Competetitive Eating is a Major League Sport . . .

-(Sometimes more interesting than other championship major league events, including the Super Bowl) Last semester my niece, Buffy Gorrilla, published an article in Australia, on competitive eating in Australia: Getting a taste for competitive eating - Buffy Gorrilla (This post originally appeared on The Citizen Thursday 18 August 2016) How many Buffalo Wings can you eat in 12 minutes?
-How many hot dogs in 10 minutes? . . .
+(Sometimes more interesting than other championship major league events, including the Super Bowl) How many Buffalo Wings can you eat in 12 minutes?

 Sonya "The Black Widow" Thomas ate 183 chicken wings in 12 minutes in 2011 to gain National Title The Daily Mail (06 September 2011) "Thomas had won 1st place in the National Buffalo Wing Festival US chicken wing eating championship five-years straight from 2007-2011.
 On September 4, 2011, she attained the United States Chicken Wing Eating Championship in Buffalo, New York by eating 183 chicken wings in 12 minutes.
-On September 2, 2012 Joey ["Jaws"] Chestnut consumed 191 wings (7.61 pounds) in 12 minutes to take competitive-eating trophy from the five-year champion Sonya Thomas." - Wikipedia The Buffalo News (12 September 2012) Sonya "The Black Widow" Thomas holds 39 World Competitive Eating Records.
+On September 2, 2012 Joey ["Jaws"] Chestnut consumed 191 wings (7.61 pounds) in 12 minutes to take competitive-eating trophy from the five-year champion Sonya Thomas."-wikipedia Sonya "The Black Widow" Thomas holds 39 World Competitive Eating Records.
+Sonya "The Black Widow" Thomas HomePage Sonya "The Black Widow" Thomas Wikipedia Page